pchartrand/temperature-monitor/README.md

 temperature-monitor
 ===================

-Indoor and outdoor temperature measurements on a 24h timeframe.
+Indoor and outdoor temperature measurements on a 24h time period.

-Silly project using thermistors for temperature sensing, arduino for data acquisition, memcached for short term-storage and mathplotlib for plotting temperature variations.
+A project using thermistors for temperature sensing, arduino for data acquisition, memcached for short term-storage and mathplotlib for plotting temperature variations.

 The circuit